uuhhhh/Learning/README.md

 ### Data Modifiers
 When designing an "intermediate" (see above for more info on intermediates) to affect a velocity source, you might want to modify the data that the velocity source uses for its movement.
 For example, my `Falling` velocity source uses a `FallingData` (located in `Scripts/Entity/Physics/VelocitySources/`) resource to determine falling velocity, acceleration, etc. Then, my `WallDragging` affects my `Falling` to simulate the vertical movement of dragging on a wall.
 It does this by adding modifiers to the `FallingData`'s values to make the `Falling`'s movement feel more like wall dragging than actual falling.

 Let's first walk through modifiers.
-Two core interfaces are at play with modifiers: `IModifier` and `IValueWithModifiers`. `IModifier` calculates an (arbitrary) value based on a given value, and `IValueWithModifiers` can aggregate zero to many `IModifiers` by calling them one-by-one on base/modified values to get a single final modified value.
+Two core interfaces are at play with modifiers: `IModifier` and `IValueWithModifiers`. `IModifier` calculates an (arbitrary) value based on a given value, and `IValueWithModifiers` can aggregate any number of `IModifiers` by calling them one-by-one on base/modified values to get a single final modified value.
 More information is in the documentation comments of these interfaces, located in `Scripts/Values/Modifiers`.

 To utilize data modifiers for your velocity sources and intermediates, you first need to have your data values be able to accept modifiers.
 You can implement your own classes implementing `IValueWithModifiers`, or use `ValueWithModifiers` (a basic implementation).